 As per Section 194I, the word rent can be described as a payment categorised as a lease, sub-lease, tenancy, or any agreement to use – land, building, machinery, plant, equipment, furniture, fittings, or land adjunct to a building.
 Regardless of whether the payee owns it or not.
-Also, sub-letting is considered as a rent payment.
+Also, sub-letting is considered a rent payment.

 Being an essential component of income for many individuals, rent is subject to taxation.
 To streamline the payment of TDS on rent successfully, individuals need to pay it on time and as per the provisions of ITA.